Arturo Vivante

-Arturo Vivante (October 17, 1923 in Rome – April 1, 2008 in Wellfleet, Massachusetts) was an Italian American fiction writer.
+Arturo Vivante (October 17, 1923 in Rome – April 1, 2008 in Wellfleet, Massachusetts) was an Italian-American fiction writer.

 He was the son of Elena (née de Bosis), a painter, and Leone Vivante, a philosopher.
-The family fled to England in 1938, anticipating the war and the fascist government's anti-Semitic policies (Leone was Jewish).
+The family fled to England in 1938, anticipating the war and the fascist government's anti-Semitic policies, as Leone was Jewish.
 The British sent Arturo to an internment camp in Canada while his family remained in England for the duration of the war.